awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-add-aws-mobile-analytics.rst

-    .. _add-aws-mobile-analytics:
+.. _mobile-hub-add-aws-mobile-analytics:

 #####################################################
-Add Analytics to Your Mobile App with Amazon Pinpoint
+Add Analytics to your Mobile App with Amazon Pinpoint
 #####################################################